wangfu91/dir-size/README.md

 # dir-size
-dotnet tool to list sub-dir with size.
+dotnet tool to list dir with size.

 ## Usage: